1999 East Timorese independence referendum

 An independence referendum was held in Indonesian-occupied East Timor on 30 August 1999, organised by United Nations Mission in East Timor.
 The referendum's origins lay with the request made by the President of Indonesia, B. J. Habibie, to the United Nations Secretary-General Kofi Annan on 27 January 1999, for the United Nations to hold a referendum, whereby East Timor would be given choice of either greater autonomy within Indonesia or independence.

-Voters rejected the proposed special autonomy, leading to their separation from Indonesia.
+Voters rejected the proposed special autonomy, leading to East Timor's separation from Indonesia.
 This led to mass violence and the destruction of infrastructure in East Timor, before the UN Security Council ratified the resolution on 15 September for the formation of a multinational force (INTERFET) to be immediately sent to East Timor to restore order and security and end the humanitarian crisis.
 East Timor would officially achieve recognised independence on 20 May 2002.

-By many Indonesians (including the government), the referendum is also called the East Timorese people's consultation (Konsultasi rakyat Timor Timur), since the referendum required the People's Consultative Assembly (MPR) resolution to revoke its previous 1978 resolution if the majority of voters rejected the proposal.
+By many Indonesians (including the government), the referendum is also called the East Timorese people's consultation (Konsultasi rakyat Timor Timur), since the referendum required a People's Consultative Assembly (MPR) resolution to revoke its previous 1978 resolution if the majority of voters rejected the proposal.

 Background

 Indonesia had initially invaded East Timor in December 1975, soon after the Revolutionary Front for an Independent East Timor (Fretilin), had declared the territory's independence.
 Indonesia annexed East Timor the following year, and under President Suharto, its occupation of the territory was often characterised by violence and brutality.
 Indonesian occupation and annexation of East Timor was not recognised by United Nations.
 Up until 1999, Indonesia was faced with constant pressure and criticism from the United Nations and the international community regarding its occupation of East Timor.
 The Dili massacre on 12 November 1991 increased international attention on the situation and further pressured Indonesia.
 More pressure on Indonesia followed when two East Timorese leaders - Bishop Carlos Ximenes Belo and José Ramos-Horta - received the Nobel Peace Prize in 1996.

 B.J.
 Habibie succeeded Suharto in March 1998, and sought reform on the East Timor issue with international pressure mounting.
 Visiting diplomats from various countries such as Austria and the United Kingdom arrived in East Timor and in June 1998 affirmed that the East Timorese people should have the final decision regarding the region's commitment to Indonesia.
 In July, in the United States Senate, a resolution backed a United Nations led and supervised referendum for the East Timor to decide their attachment to Indonesia.
-On July 24, President Habibie decreed a series of withdrawals of Indonesian forces from the region.
+On 24 July, President Habibie decreed a series of withdrawals of Indonesian forces from the region.
 East Timor youths from July to September 1998 conducted a free speech campaign that demonstrated to the "UN and the Indonesian government their rejection of autonomy and endorsement of an UN-supervised referendum."